bearclaw-proxy/bearclaw/DESIGN.md

 Additionally, there is a list of items that the user can test.
 The layout of this screen depends on the type of testing the methodology node is configured for.
 The user can mark these items as complete or drill down into them.
+They cannot mark the item as complete if there are any incomplete tests for them.
 The user drills down into one of these items to enter the testing list view.

 The testing list view asks the user to either create a new test by typing a description of the testing they intend to perform, or selecting a previously created test from a list.
+The list shows the number of incomplete requests in each test that need to be reviewed.

-This then takes the user to the testing detail view.
+The user creates a test and drills down to the testing detail view.

 From the testing detail view, the user can perform testing in the following ways: